AustinS910/AustinS910/README.md

 -Learning SQL to work with databases for future projects and work.

 ## Projects I'm working on:
--Currency Converter developed in Java that uses an API to get updated currency conversion rates.
+-Currency Converter developed in C# that uses an API to get updated currency conversion rates.